dikshadoiphode/dlmdspwp01-regression-project-/README.md

-# DLMDSPWP01 – Regression / Ideal Function Mapping Project
+# DLMDSPWP01 – A Python-Based Approach to Error Metrics and Deviation Analysis in Regression Models

 This project implements the DLMDSPWP01 assignment requirements:
 - Load training/ideal/test CSVs